Ebiroll/qemu_esp32/README.md

 I (97142) cpu_start: Starting scheduler on PRO CPU.
 I (68253) cpu_start: Starting scheduler on APP CPU.

-There seems to be some problem with the scheduling and probably some other error as well.
+There used to be some problem with the scheduling and probably some other error as well.
 When calling nvs_flash_init() qemu always hangs here,

 (gdb) info threads